 - 1. From the PCE web console menu, choose Workloads and VENs > Workloads. - 2.
 Select the workload that you want to change the Enforcement state.. - 3.
-Select Idle, Visibility Only, Selective, or Full from the Enforcement drop-down listow you want to allow or block traffic connections. - A dialog box appears, directing you to confirm your change. - 4.
+From the Enforcement drop-down list, select Idle, Visibility Only, Selective, or Full depending on how you want to allow or block traffic connections.
+A dialog box appears directing you to confirm your change. - 4.
 Click OK.